The Stone (music space): Aesthetics

 The old Stone provided very sparse amenities, as there were no refreshments or commercial products served at the space.
 There was typically no more than one door volunteer present each night, whose only duties include collecting door fees, keeping the area tidy, and aiding the performers.
 The space's walls were white, and the floor is painted black, in order to maintain an aesthetic lacking flashiness.
 The audience sits on black folding chairs that match the floor.
 The bathroom, was located behind the area where performers are often situated, is not permitted for use during concerts.
 John Zorn was intent on keeping the space as neutral as possible, in order to provide no distractions during the musical performance.
 Regulars at the venue argued that the lack of amenities lets the audience focus on the music better, with fewer distractions.

-Today, in the Glassbox Theater at Arnhold Hall, The Stone at The New School is at home in gleaming new space, with windows that look out on to the street and into the lobby of Arnhold Hall, where the College of Performing Arts is housed.
-The floor is as black as ever, with new chairs, a big lobby, new bathrooms, and a Sol LeWitt mural at the entrance of the building and a Kara Walker mural directly across from the Glassbox Theater.
+Today, in the Glassbox Theater at Arnhold Hall, The Stone at The New School is at home in newly renovated space, with windows that look out on to the street and into the lobby of Arnhold Hall, where the College of Performing Arts is housed.
+The floor is black, with new chairs, a larger lobby, new bathrooms, and a Sol LeWitt mural at the entrance of the building and a Kara Walker mural directly across from the Glassbox Theater.